Russia's Jan-Feb budget deficit widens to $34 bln as spending soars

-Russia's economy proved unexpectedly resilient in the face of Western sanctions last year, but a return to pre-conflict levels of prosperity may be far off as more government spending is directed towards the military and price caps squeeze Russia's crucial energy export earnings.
+Russia's economy proved unexpectedly resilient in the face of Western sanctions imposed last year over the Ukraine crisis, but a return to pre-conflict levels of prosperity may be far off as more government spending is directed towards the military and price caps squeeze Moscow's crucial energy export earnings.

-Oil and gas revenues were 46.4% lower at 947 billion roubles in Jan-Feb than in the same period last year, the finance ministry's preliminary data showed, with overall budget revenues for the month down 24.8%.
+Oil and gas revenues were 46.4% lower at 947 billion roubles in Jan-Feb than in the same period last year, the finance ministry's preliminary data showed, with overall budget revenues for the combined two months down 24.8%.

+The finance ministry attributed the drop to a decrease in income tax receipts.
+It says higher spending is partly linked to advance funding for certain contracted expenses, without disclosing details.

 Spending was 51.5% higher in the first two months of 2023, at 5.74 trillion roubles.
 In the same period last year, Russia had recorded a surplus of 415 billion roubles.